effenok/d2sim.rs/readme.md

-# Grappy
+# d2sim.rs

-name is gonna change.

-currently, this is my learning Rust repo
+'double-d' sim or Discrete event SIMulator for Distributed systems in RuSt.

+currently, in development

-### goal
+### Goal

-I am trying to implement a simulator for distributed algorithms on graphs (a la OmNet++, only the core part).
+Goal of this project is to develop an event driven simulator for distributed algorithms on graphs (similar to the OmNet++ simulator, only the core part)

-### status

-As of now the simulator can run LCR Algorithm for leader election on rings.